Lorenzo-projects/NFL-Odds-Analyzer/README.md

 ## Created by:

-.lorenzo_. on discord
+.lorenzo_. on discord,
-llorenzo_exe on Twitch and Instagram
+llorenzo_exe on Twitch and Instagram,
 Claude.ai (Sonnet 4.0)